Get to know their professors and academic adviser.

 The students who are most impressive to others, including employers, at the end of the college journey – and most happy and motivated – are those who have studied something they are passionate about and something in which they can do well.

-Successful students plan ahead, work to solve their own problems, take responsibility for their part in problems, avoid blaming others or expecting others (including parents) to solve their problems for them.
+Successful students plan ahead, work to solve their own problems, take responsibility for their part in problems, and avoid blaming others or expecting others (including parents) to solve their problems for them.

-Have healthy options for dealing with stress: exercise, sleep, eating well, yoga, meditation, relaxed time with friends, spiritual reflection and connections, reaching out to others.
+Have healthy options for dealing with stress: exercise, sleep, eating well, yoga, meditation, relaxed time with friends, spiritual reflection and connections, and reaching out to others.

 Know what cheating or plagiarism is, and decide ahead of time that no bad grade is worth succumbing to temptations to cheat or plagiarize.

 Respond to disappointments and failures not by giving up but by determination to learn from the situation.

 Tip #3 is an important step in that learning.